creads/api2symfony/README.md

 # Api2Symfony

-PHP library to automatically generate Symfony2 controllers from RAML specs.
+PHP library to automatically generate Symfony2 controllers from API specifications (RAML, Blueprint, Swagger...)

+BUT...
 We only support the following specification formats now:

 *  RAML